 Your vehicle was factory-filled with a 50/50 engine coolant and water concentration.
 If the concentration of coolant falls below 40% or above 60%, the engine parts could become damaged or not work properly.
-A 50-50 mixture of coolant and water provides the following:
+A 50/50 mixture of coolant and water provides the following:

-- Freeze protection down to -34°F (-36°C). - Boiling protection up to 265°F (129°C). - Protection against rust and other forms of corrosion. - Enables calibrated gauges to work properly.
+- Freeze protection down to -34°F (-36°C).

+- Boiling protection up to 265°F (129°C).

+- Protection against rust and other forms of corrosion.

+- Proper function of calibrated gauges.